DecoraterBot-devs/DecoraterBot/README.md

 # Windows

+> with ``DecoraterBot-3.5.bat`` that uses the 32-bit version of the system installed Python 3.5 interpreter on windows.

-> with ``DecoraterBot.bat`` that uses the 32-bit version of the system installed Python 3.5+ interpreter on windows.
+> with ``DecoraterBot-3.6.bat`` that uses the 32-bit version of the system installed Python 3.6 interpreter on windows.

+> with ``DecoraterBot64-3.5.bat`` that uses the 64-bit version of the system installed Python 3.5 interpreter on windows.

-> with ``DecoraterBot64.bat`` that uses the 64-bit version of the system installed Python 3.5+ interpreter on windows.
+> with ``DecoraterBot64-3.6.bat`` that uses the 64-bit version of the system installed Python 3.6 interpreter on windows.

-(Will be replaced with 3.6 when released too.)

-> with ``DecoraterBot.sln`` in Visual Studio 2015 Update 3.

-Note: You Will have to use the Bat files above by right clicking them in the solution file.
-Also I might be thinking about finally removing some of the folders with py files as I am thinking of makign most of them pyd's to have further optimizations to the bot's Error logs (eg function names to files that do not hold the specific errors).
-With that Said the lines that calls some functions then will not show.
+Note *Before running any of those above patch files you need to run one of these two batch files to install dependencies on your version of python you installed to ``%SystemDrive\Python35``/``%SystemDrive%\Python35x64`` for Python 3.5 or  ``%SystemDrive\Python36``/``%SystemDrive%\Python36x64`` for Python 3.6*

+> ``install_deps-3.5.bat`` installs dependencies on to the 32-bit version of the system installed Python 3.5 interpreter on windows.

+> ``install_deps-3.6.bat`` installs dependencies on to the 32-bit version of the system installed Python 3.6 interpreter on windows.

+> ``install_deps64-3.5.bat`` installs dependencies on to the 64-bit version of the system installed Python 3.5 interpreter on windows.

+> ``install_deps64-3.6.bat`` installs dependencies on to the 64-bit version of the system installed Python 3.6 interpreter on windows.

 # Linux